erkyrath/quixe/README.txt

     browsers.
 (No more eval() calls!)
 Thanks to Alex Munroe for pointing out the problem and offering solutions.
 Also everyone else who joined in the JS-wonkery discussion.
+  - Use Math.imul instead of native multiplication, so that large integer multiplies (which overflow 32 bits) are computed correctly.

 - 2.1.0 (April 24, 2015)
   - Include GlkOte 2.1.0 (graphics windows; image display; mouse input).